dustinknopoff/gatsby-portfolio/content/rust/bashdoc2.md

 fop: Fuzzy search 1Password
 ```

 it sometimes feels like that you've put an almost excessive amount of effort in to something incredibly insignificant.
-Especially since this project was also a way to learn some Rust.
+Especially since this project was also a way to learn some Rust and it's always harder to get results when learning at the same time.

 So, it becomes a question of how can I make this broader, more helpful either for a similar problem I have or for other people to use.